Ralph McTell: Busking

 By now, McTell had begun travelling abroad, busking around Europe with his guitar.
 He spent time in France and visited Belgium and Germany.
 Other trips took him to Italy and through Yugoslavia ("I felt a madness there, even then") to Greece.

 Paris was a city that McTell revisited frequently.
 Late in 1965 he and a friend from Croydon took a room in a cheap hotel on the Left Bank, earning their rent by busking cinema queues.
-After braving a bitterly cold Paris winter, McTell met a young American, Gary Petersen, who had studied with the legendary guitarist Reverend Gary Davis.
+After braving a bitterly cold Paris winter, McTell met a young American, Gary Petersen, who had studied with the guitarist Reverend Gary Davis.
 "There was a great anticipation every time I got to play with (Petersen)", McTell recalled.
 "Each time I learned something new, and through him I learned how to play ragtime properly."

 In 1966, McTell met another émigré to Paris, a student from Norway named Nanna Stein.
 The pair soon became inseparable.
 Back in England, they lived in a caravan in Cornwall.
 McTell and Wizz Jones were regular performers on the Cornish circuit, especially at The Folk Cottage in Mitchell.
 It was Jones who suggested the stage name "McTell", "after Blind Willie McTell, whose 'Statesboro Blues' we both loved".

 Cornwall captured McTell's heart – a place whose "unique spirit got to me" – and the county has always remained a place for him to retreat to.
 By the end of 1966, he and Stein were expecting their first child.
 They married on 30 November in Norway and returned to live in Croydon with Winifred.
 Their son, Sam, was born on 21 January 1967.

 After an unrewarding spell at teacher training college, McTell decided he had to try to make it full-time in music.
 As well as his vocal and instrumental talents, he was developing as a songwriter and was in demand in folk clubs and festivals.